bahrus/be-invoking/README.md

 </mood-stone>
 ```

+What this does:

+1. Removes the disabled attribute after hydrating.
+2. Listens by default for "input" events.
-What this does:  Invokes host-element's howAmIFeelingToday method only when the input element dispatches "input" event.
+3. Invokes host-element's howAmIFeelingToday method only when the input element dispatches "input" event.
 If adorning a button element, it will invoke the method on clicking.

 It passes in two arguments:

 1. The instance of whatever element is being invoked, just in case that is helpful.
 2. The event that triggered the action.